 In this piece we will be making new revelations and examine how Tahar Allache, the current chief of Algiers’ airport, went as far as requesting a bribe in exchange of granting a software provision contract.

 The Serious Fraud Office is currently investigating the bribery case involving the Algiers airport CEO, whereby a bribe had been requested from the U.K based multinational Ultra Electronics in exchange of granting a juicy software contract for the terminal to be inaugurated tomorrow, the 29th of April 2019.

-Being a government department, the Serious Fraud Office is not as independent in its investigations as the Judiciary.
+Being a government department, the Serious Fraud Office has been accused in the past of lacking independence in its investigations when compared to the Judiciary.

 Tahar Allache is a protégé of former dictator Abdelaziz Bouteflika and is thought to be protected by former intelligence chief Bachir Tartag, according to our well-informed sources.